guv-slime/mathtoofast/README.md

 # mathtoofast

 Based on speed drills from elementary school.
-As we get older, we rely more on calculators and even less on mental math.
-This is meant to be a fun and cool way of improving your math skills.
+Addition problems only.
+Use the spacebar or enter to submit your answers quickly.
+The design is inspired by the Persona 5 UI.

 ## Components

 - Quiz
   - Problem types
+    - addition
-    - addition & subtraction
+    - subtraction (add later)
   - Timer
     - 30 seconds
 - Score
   - number of correct answers
-- Music
+- Music (add later)
   - mute button

-## Style

 ### Colors